 The Company purchases both external reinsurance and intra-Group reinsurance on the business it writes to protect it against adverse performance and to efficiently manage capital.
 The Company benefits from intra-Group reinsurance, a quota share agreement with ARL.
-Net underwriting result after intra-Group reinsurance in 2023 was €1.2m (2022: loss of €3.3m).
+Net underwriting result after intra-Group reinsurance in 2024 was a loss of €2.0m (2023: gain of €1.2m).